SkyAudit/blog/content/statement/State of the Crypto Market Development Updates.md

 for mainstream adaption.

-So I am really excited about doing a bounty to have something like HunterCoin (MMO on blockchain) or some kind of real money rogue-like (NetHack, etc) built on top of CX.
+So I am really excited about doing a bounty to have something like HunterCoin (MMO on blockchain) or some kind of real money rogue-like (e.g. NetHack) built on top of CX.
 "Real Money Dwarf Fortress on Blockchain".
 It will be exciting to see what people do with this.